SSWConsulting/SSW.Rules.Content/rules/type-of-content-marketing-you-should-post/rule.md

 ### 9 - General content written/followed by your team

-It can be a blog post or one of the many useful SSW Rules - These are best practices that are worth it sharing with everyone.
+It can be a blog post or one of the many useful SSW Rules - these are best practices that are worth sharing with everyone.

-If your company follow an SSW rule, then you share it on your social media too.
+If your company follows an SSW rule, then share it on your social media too.
 Use **\#ssw** and **\#sswrules** so readers can find more!

 ![Figure: Even though some of your content won't have a photo, you can either take one like this, or add a relevant one from a free stock photo service](rules-v2.png)